 Distinguishing faces is something we humans take for granted.
-While technology has grown exponentially it has only now reached a phase where viable solutions for facial recognition exits.
-Computerizing this function has a whole lot of potential and use in various markets.
+While technology has grown exponentially, it has only now reached a phase where viable solutions for facial recognition exist.
+Computerizing this function has a lot of potentials and use in various markets.

 How facial recognition works?